Learn how to launch a B2B product in eight steps. Whether you're almost at launch day or still in R&D mode, you need to read this post.

 - What are their media consumption habits like?

 The results are traditionally called buyer personas – a key piece of the B2B content marketing mix.
 To get the information you need to build them, you’ll want to start by talking to your team – outside sales reps are a great source of buyer persona data.
 Google Search Console, Google Trends and Google search itself are solid tools – they’ll tell you the types of queries people in your industry are using.
-Somtimes you’ll need to do some market research and actually ask potential prospects about their day-to-day challenges and business realities.
-The best personas typically include a mix of all three.
+Sometimes you’ll need to do some market research and actually ask potential prospects about their day-to-day challenges and business realities.
+The best personas typically include a mix of all three, ideally mixed with some AI input.

 Only after you know your USP and you’ve defined who you’re speaking to is it time to think about the message and creative you’ll base your campaign on.